steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 ##### Empty root directory

-Deleting an empty root does not change the filesystem state and may return true or false
+Deleting an empty root does not change the filesystem state and may return true or false.

     if isDir(FS, p) and isRoot(p) and children(FS, p) == {} :
         FS ' = FS
         result = (undetermined)

-There's no consistent return code from an attempt to delete the root directory
+There is no consistent return code from an attempt to delete the root directory.

 ##### Empty (non-root) directory

-Deleting an empty directory that is not root will remove the path from the FS and return true
+Deleting an empty directory that is not root will remove the path from the FS and return true.

     if isDir(FS, p) and not isRoot(p) and children(FS, p) == {} :
         FS' = (FS.Directories - [p], FS.Files, FS.Symlinks)